Plotting hubverse formatted output

 #> log-10 transformation introduced infinite values.

-target, and so plot_hubverse_quantiles()
+the forecasting target, and so

-optionally allows
+optionally allows you to

-often goes back years, it is useful to set a cutoff using the
+back years, it is useful to set a cutoff using the

 start_date